Excerpted from DEFORESTING TO REFORESTING: A MODEL IN COSTA RICA FOR PROFITABLE REFORESTATION*

 Plantation trees 100% harvested; mother tree seedlings transplanted to open space; forest spreads.
 This is the start of a new forest.

-So, when you purchase trees with us, you are doing more than just providing some reforestation now; you are permanently preserving 350 square meters of land for every block of 100 trees.
-You are helping us create a perpetual forest.
-Perpetual means that, unlike most forests, this one will have people who will always protect it and care for it.
+Perpetual forest means that, unlike most forests, this one will have people who will always protect it and care for it.
 It will be maintained for wildlife and for the environment, with trees only being removed as needed to improve the health of the forest.
 The wood from these trees will be sold to provide a living for those who work taking care of the forest.

 *Click to read full text of article